sh4i-yurei/quint-code/README.md

 ### "This is slowing me down"

 Then don't use it.
 FPF is for decisions that *warrant* the overhead.
-For quick decisions, just use Claude's built-in plan mode or decide directly.
+For quick decisions, just use built-in plan mode or decide directly.

 ### "All the hypotheses look the same"

 Force diversity.
 The commands expect at least one conservative approach, one innovative approach, and one minimal approach.
 If you're getting samey options, your problem statement might be too narrow — add more context about constraints, tradeoffs, or what you're optimizing for.
-Between commands, you can chat with Claude normally to explore the space.
+Between commands, you can chat normally to explore the space.

 ### "The evidence is from a different context"